United We Collect on Your Credit Report: What to Know

 United We Collect, Inc. has collected medical and ambulance debts from their Lake Mary, Florida office since 2005.
 The company also operates as United Collection Service, Inc. and United Financial Management.
 Any of these three names on your credit report refers to the same Lake Mary company.

-A documented consumer complaint describes a United Collection Service entry appearing on a credit report without the consumer ever receiving prior billing or contact, a pattern common in ambulance billing where address errors prevent notification.
+A documented consumer complaint describes a United Collection Service entry appearing on a credit report without the consumer ever receiving prior billing or contact.
+This pattern is common in ambulance billing where address errors prevent notification.
 This guide covers who they are and how to respond.

 Who Is United We Collect?